|You are here :||

 Since then, they've remodeled a few times to make even more room for art materials, moved displays and departments around, stacked and squeezed in product lines, good stuff like that.

 Lenz Arts remains a very family-oriented business.
 Andy retired in January 2016.
-While also "retired", Cynthia still comes in a few times a month apply her expertise.
-Andrew Jr. runs the store on a day-to-day basis along with his brother Matthew and more than a dozen staff member artists.
+While also retired, Cynthia still gets business questions a few times each month and applies her expertise.
+Andrew Jr. runs the store on a day-to-day basis along with his brother Matthew and nearly two dozen staff member artists.

 In March 2016, Andy and Cynthia were recognized in Houston, Texas with the International Art Materials Association's Lifetime Achievement Award to honor their significant impact on the fine art materials industry.
 (See the newpaper articles and video below.)